 So, what are these "taxes and charges" ?

 Let us take a look at a range of tax and charges applied by a particular country.
 Here is a list of the taxes applied in France:

-Here, further codes are used to identify codes.
+Even here, further codes are used to identify codes.
 The FR tax is clear enough.
 It is a genuine tax.
 PSC stands for Passenger Service Charge.
 This is what you pay for using the airport.
-Interestingly, you are also paying VAT - How many firms claim this back? - the UI element.
+Interestingly, you are also paying VAT - How many firms claim this back - the UI element?
 IZ "solidarity" tax is the most interesting.
-This has been recently applied by the EEC and others and is your contribution to fighting green issues, global warming, health in Africa and generally saving the whale and other weird-beard activities.
-Activities that most countries were expected to pay for out of normal revenues.
+This has been recently applied by the EEC and others and is your contribution to fighting green issues, global warming, health in Africa and generally saving the whale and other activities.
 If you agree or not is non-negotiable.

 COUNTRY NAME- THE WORLD

 It does not stop here.
 Below are listed some of the global taxes that are applied, irrespective of the country:

 These (upper right box) are certainly some of the more unusual charges that are applied.
 They are ones which you would normally assume are included in the fare.
 YQ tax - the fuel and YR - insurance.
 Normally, in a fare (as you find on rail and coach) you would expect that the petrol and insurance element would be included in the fare.
 The AP element is for the increased security cost since the 9th September attacks in the US - one would reasonably have thought that these could, by now, be incorporated.